Please read through the information below to understand how the Automated Wait Lists are managed in CampS.

 - I’m trying to enroll onto a Wait List, but there is an error saying that the class is full.
 What do I do?

-If there are still seats available on the Wait List and it shows a yellow triangle icon, but you are receiving and error that the class is full, this means that you still need to check the Wait List if Class is full checkbox while registering.
+If there are still seats available on the Wait List, but you are receiving and error that the class is full, this means that you still need to check the Wait List if Class is full checkbox while registering.
 Please review the instructions about How to Register onto a Wait List.

 - How can I tell my Wait List Position?

 After successfully enrolling onto a Wait List, your position is listed on the final enrollment screen.
-After that point, if you would like to see if it has changed, you can view your position by navigating to Self Service > Enrollment > My Class Schedule.
-Select the appropriate term and click Continue.
+After that point, if you would like to see if it has changed, you can view your position by navigating to Manage Classes > View Class Schedule.
+Select the appropriate term.
 Make sure you are looking at the List View display.
 Your wait list position is listed by the course.

 - Do I need to meet all course requisites and requirements before registering onto a Wait List?